martinpoljak/linux-ec2/README.md

 This kernel might not run on some older availability zones of some regions (specially for example on `us-east-1a`) at microinstances.
-This issue is known to Amazon, but reasons aren't clear and difficulties varies a lot.
+This issue is known to Amazon, but reasons aren't clear and difficulties vary a lot.
 Simply use some newer availability zone in case of necessity or download an older image from:

     http://s3.amazonaws.com/archlinux-ec2/arch-linux-64bit-ebs-20110415-minimal-ext4-bash.img.xz